codefellows-seattle-javascript-401d23/13-14-relationship-mapping/README 2.md

 04-30-2018 4:59pm - Delete functionality was added.

 ## Credits and Collaborations
-Specail thanks to all of the Code Fellows staff and fellow 401-d23 students
+Special thanks to all of the Code Fellows staff and fellow 401-d23 students